Book Club: Body of Word

 Pay-as-you-wish

-70% to will go to HCA Hospice
+70% to will go to PAVE Integrated Services

 30% will go towards Soma Haus’ Sliding Scale Program